zalgayya/ePortfolio/README.md

 # User Guide

 1. File location
-   -The main is located in the src folder named ePortfolio.
+      - The main is located in the src folder named Portfolio

-3. Building/Running program
+2. Building/Running program
    - run with run button on InteliJ
    - compile using terminal using java (.java files), then using javac Portfolio to run my main
-4. Testing program
+3. Testing program
    - Go to Test plan

 # Program description